ksylva/WikiExtractorG6_2021/README.md

 - We only process tables marked as "class =" wikitable " ".

-- In the conversion to CSV, for a cell concerned by a collspan AND a rowspan at the same time, the pandas library breaks this merge and then copies the info on each row/column.
+- In the conversion to CSV, for a cell concerned by a collspan AND a rowspan at the same time, the pandas library breaks this merge and then copies the informations on each row/column.

 - When we have a link in a table, we keep it after conversion, Also, for each image in a table, we gather the link of the image to put it in the concerned cell (instead of the image).